geoffreylitt/wildcard-onward-paper/paper.md

 (_note: written with the assumption that Expedia gets cut from the Examples section_)

-"Cell editors" are UI widgets that expose a custom editing UI for a single cell of the table view.
-A programmer building a cell editor only needs to integrate it with the table viewer; actually propagating values into the website UI is handled by the site-specific DOM adapter.
-As a result, creating a new cell editor can be as easy as just creating glue code between the table editor and an existing UI widget library.
+“Cell editors” are UI widgets that expose a custom editing UI for a single cell of the table view.
+A programmer building a cell editor need only integrate it with the table viewer; propagating values into the website UI is handled by the site-specific DOM adapter.
+As a result, creating a new cell editor can be as easy as just writing some glue code between the table editor and an existing UI widget library.

-One benefit of cell editors is that a user can use their personal information in a web UI without uploading it to the website.
+An important benefit of cell editors is that they allow users to incorporate their personal information within the web UI but without uploading their personal data to the web server.
 To explore this idea, we created a cell editor based on the FullCalendar Javascript plugin, which can load data from a Google Calendar.
-This makes it convenient to enter dates into a website based on the user's personal calendar information.
+This makes it convenient to enter dates into a website based on the user’s personal calendar information.

 Another benefit of cell editors is that a user can choose their preferred widget for editing some type of information.
-We built a cell editor based on the CKEditor rich text editor.
-As an example of using this editor, we integrated it with the Blogger website and used it to edit blog posts, in place of the Blogger website's built-in editor.
+We built a cell editor based on the CKEditor rich text editor, and demonstrated its use by integrating it with Google’s Blogger website and using it to edit blog posts, in place of Blogger’s built-in editor.

 ### Limitations

-There are many useful customizations which are not possible in the table-driven customization paradigm.
+There are many useful customizations that are not currently possible in the table-driven customization paradigm.
 Wildcard can only make customizations that use the available data exposed in the table.
-UI modifications are limited in scope;
-for example, deleting arbitrary buttons isn't possible.
-At one point, we wanted to build an automation to repeatedly load a grocery delivery website to check for open delivery slots, but it wasn't clear how to achieve this.
-Some of these limitations are specific to the current implementation of the Wildcard extension, but some are more general to the entire idea of table-driven customization.
+UI modifications are limited in scope; deleting arbitrary buttons isn’t possible, for example.
+At one point, we wanted to build an automation to repeatedly load a grocery delivery website to check for open delivery slots, but it wasn’t clear how to achieve this.
+Some of these limitations are specific to the current implementation of the Wildcard extension, but some are more fundamental to the entire idea of table-driven customization.

-We consider this an acceptable outcome—our goal is simply to make many useful customizations available to end users with a low threshold, not to span all possible customizations. [@sec:dm] discusses this point further.
+We consider this an acceptable outcome; our goal is to make many useful customizations available to end users with a low threshold, and not to span all possible customizations.
+Section 5.1 discusses this point further.

-One benefit of Wildcard is _predictability_: once we built a site adapter for a website, it was generally obvious to us what types of customizations were and weren't possible, and the UI guided us towards building customizations that matched the system's model.
+One benefit of Wildcard is predictability: once we built a site adapter for a website, it was generally obvious to us what types of customizations were and weren’t possible, and the UI guided us towards building customizations that matched the system’s model.
+If data is not available in the table, for example, then it’s abundantly clear that customizations relying on that data will not be expressible.
-For example, it's clear that it's not possible to customize a website using data not available in the table.

 ## Viability of DOM scraping

-Our second evaluation area is less about the conceptual approach of table-driven customization, and more about our specific implementation of customizing existing web applications.
+Our second evaluation area relates less to the conceptual approach of table-driven customization, and more to the specific implementation of customizing existing web applications.
 In order for third-party customization through Wildcard to succeed, it is important that creating usable adapters for existing websites takes minimal effort.